saleminess00/saleminess00/README.md

 <div align="center">

-🫣 *My GitHub contributions graph looks suspiciously empty because I do most of my work on EC2s or NVIDIA Orin/AEON using company or shared GitHub accounts.
+🫣 *My GitHub contributions graph looks suspiciously empty because I do most of my work on AWS EC2 or NVIDIA Orin/AEON using company or shared GitHub accounts.
 Could I configure Git each time to reflect my account?
 Sure.
 Will I?
 No.*

 <br>